 The night dates back to early 17th Century to the Gunpowder Plot.
 That year, certain Catholic fanatics took action against the Monarchy disapproving the mistreatment of Catholics.

-Going by the jurisdiction of King James 1, Catholics came under attack.
-That was because the monarchy endorsed Protestants.
-A few Catholic men countered by bombing the Houses of parliament.
+In line with the command of King James 1, Catholics came under attack.
+The reason was due to the fact that the monarch preferred Protestants.
+A few Catholic men reciprocated by detonating the Houses of parliament.

 Date: 5th November 2022